-\All clinical experiences are 12 weeks full-time to meet the minimum required 36-week total full-time clinical experience requirements under the direct supervision of licensed Physical Therapists.

-\Local/specific placements cannot be guaranteed, and students should expect to budget accordingly for alternate housing and travel outside of the local area for all clinical education experiences.

-- It is recommended that each student budget approximately \$4000 extra for clinical semesters to cover items such as rent, gas, food, etc. - Financial aid is available for clinical education expenses.

-\When a site cancels a confirmed placement, the DCE in collaboration with the student will select the best available alternative options and will be directly assigned by the DCE.
+- \All clinical experiences are 12 weeks full-time to meet the minimum required 36-week total full-time clinical experience requirements under the direct supervision of licensed Physical Therapists. - \Local/specific placements cannot be guaranteed, and students should expect to budget accordingly for alternate housing and travel outside of the local area during all clinical education experiences. - \It is recommended that each student budget approximately \$4000 extra for clinical semesters to cover items such as rent, gas, food, etc. Financial aid is available for clinical education expenses. - \In the circumstance that a site cancels a previously confirmed placement, the DCE in collaboration with the student will select the best of the alternative options available and will be directly assigned by the DCE.